 4. Not authenticating your emails

-If you are sending emails to your customers you want them to arrive with the best possible chance of being delivered to their main inbox.
-By authenticating your emails you are sending a strong signal to receivers that your emails are authorised and should be treated as such.
+If you’re sending emails to your customers you want them to arrive with the best possible chance of being delivered to their main inbox.
+By authenticating your emails you are sending a strong signal to receivers that your emails are authorized and should be treated as such.
 This is done by configuring SPF (Sender Policy Framework) and DKIM (Domain-Keys Identified Mail).

-For each source that you send email from such as MailChimp or SalesForce, you should configure both SPF and DKIM.
-Organisations that send from multiple sources might find it easier to configure SPF and DKIM using a tool that gives them guided actions on how to do this like OnDMARC.
+For each source that you send email from (i.e. MailChimp or SalesForce), you should configure both SPF and DKIM.
+Organizations that send from multiple sources might find it easier to configure SPF and DKIM using a tool that gives them guided actions on how to do this like our award-winning DMARC solution OnDMARC.
 When Implementing SPF and DKIM you will also find that using DMARC reports will help in this process.